Alprostadil (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you have a kidney problem or a history of blood clotting problems, or if your partner is pregnant.
+- Tell your doctor if you have kidney disease or a history of blood clotting problems or heart or blood vessel disease.

-- This medicine will not keep your partner from getting pregnant.
+- This medicine does not prevent pregnancy.
 Use birth control if you do not want pregnancy to occur.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.